 encourage respect, acceptance, equality and empathy

 often delays the onset of sexual activity

 helps young people to distinguish between accurate and inaccurate information online

 help prevent sexual abuse

 increase the use of contraceptives in those adolescents who have decided to be sexually active

-prevent teenage pregnancy and sexually transmissible infections among young people
+prevent unintended pregnancy and sexually transmissible infections amongst young people

 - World Health Organization.
 Defining Sexual Health: Report of a Technical Consultation on Sexual Health.
 28-31 January 2002.
 Geneva: WHO, 2006.